golete/bike-bus/index.md

 ## Passenger counts

 The data retrieved from the coordinated API call also includes an estimated passenger count of each bus unit.
-This can be visualized by bus unit and the point in time that they stopped at one of the observed locations.
+This can be visualized by each bus unit unique identifier (VehicleRef) and the point in time they stopped at one of the observed locations.

 <div id="hv-chart-1"></div>